cpro-iiit/cpro23-iiit.github.io/web/content/docs/course_material/practice_problems/problems.md

 $$ (\neg a||c)~\\&~(\neg a||\neg d)~\\&~(b||\neg d)~\\&~(b||\neg e)~\\&~(c||\neg e)~\\&~(\neg a||\neg f)~\\&~(b||\neg f)~\\&~(c||\neg f)~\\&~(d||g)~\\&~(e||g)~\\&~(f||g)$$
 The assignment $a = 0, b = 1, c = 1, d = 1, e = 1, f = 1, g = 1$ is a satisfying assignment to the above formula, since if you make this substitution and evaluate the expression, 1 is obtained.

-Note that the Boolean formula above 11 terms in brackets, outside which there is and $\\&$ operation.
-Inside the bracket a variable or a negated variable is ored $||$ with another one.
+Note that in the Boolean formula above, there are 11 terms in brackets, outside which there is and $\\&$ operation.
+Inside the bracket a variable or a negated variable is or ed $||$ with another one.
 Formula of this form are called 2SAT.

 Write a program which takes a 2SAT formula as input and outputs/prints a satisfying assignment to the formula.